Peg Crowley-Nowick, Ph.D., MBA

 Founder & President of Zipher Medical Affairs Co., LLC

 Dr. Crowley-Nowick, is a respected expert in the pharmaceutical industry, bringing nearly 20 years of experience in medical affairs and clinical research.
 In 2008, Dr. Crowley-Nowick founded Zipher Medical Affairs, LLC., a leading provider of medical affairs strategic consulting and MSL services.
-Dr. Crowley-Nowick has served as President for the past 10 years.
+Since inception, Dr. Crowley-Nowick has served as President.
 She has successfully led late stage biotech and pharmaceutical companies through multiple product launches across several therapeutic areas, such as oncology, cardiovascular, and diabetes.
 Dr. Crowley-Nowick’s patient-centric view and drive for improved patient care and outcomes have propelled her to shape the organization based on not only scientific integrity but also continual collaboration with emerging medical stakeholders.

 Earlier in her career, Dr. Crowley-Nowick held appointments as Assistant Professor at Harvard Medical School (1997–2002) and the University of Pittsburgh School of Medicine (1993–1997), establishing her scientific credibility in the research and medical communities.